 How does VoIP work?
 VoIP services convert your voice into a digital signal that travels over the Internet.
 When you are calling a regular phone number, the signal is converted to a regular telephone signal before it reaches the destination.
 VoIP can allow you to make a call directly from a computer, by using a special VoIP phone, or a traditional phone connected to a special adapter.
 In addition, wireless “hot spots” in locations such as airports, parks, and cafes allow you to connect to the Internet and may enable you to use VoIP service wirelessly.

 Why go VoIP?
 The number one reason to use a VoIP phone service over a traditional phone system is that it is cheaper.
-VoIP reduces the cost for equipment, lines, and maintenance.
+VoIP reduces the cost of equipment, lines, and maintenance.
 Why pay for phone service when you can use the internet for the exact same service free?

 What features do VoIP providers offer?
 VoIP providers offer all of the features that traditional phone companies do and much more: